ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/contributing.md

 ### mbed OS principles

-mbed OS uses these same basic principles for its source code and module distributions.
+mbed OS uses these same basic principles for its source code and library distributions.
 So source code we own is distributed under the Apache 2.0 license and binary blobs are released under the Permissive Binary License.
 Software parts from third parties that were already licensed under a different license are available under that original license.

 All the source code and binary blobs that end up in mbed OS are maintained in public GitHub repositories.